SiriusXM Canada

-SiriusXM Canada Holdings Inc. (commonly referred to as SiriusXM Canada) is a Canadian broadcasting company which distributes the services of American satellite radio provider Sirius XM in Canada.
+SiriusXM Canada Holdings Inc. (commonly referred to as SiriusXM Canada) is a Canadian broadcasting company which distributes the services of American satellite radio provider SiriusXM in Canada.

 The current company was formed on June 21, 2011, following the Canadian Radio-television and Telecommunications Commission's April 2011 approval to merge the formerly distinct XM Radio Canada and Sirius Canada services.
 This followed the 2008 merger of XM Satellite Radio and Sirius Satellite Radio in the United States.

 Following a subsequent privatization transaction, majority voting control was split between Slaight Communications and John Bitove, two of the primary Canadian investors of the original Sirius Canada and XM Canada services respectively; Slaight Communications' interest was later inherited by Gary Slaight.
 Due to Canadian broadcasting ownership regulations, the U.S. company Sirius XM Holdings is limited to a 33% voting interest in the Canadian firm, but holds 70% of the equity.

 History

 Predecessors

 Sirius Canada was a Canadian-based partnership between Slaight Communications, the Canadian Broadcasting Corporation, and U.S.-based Sirius Satellite Radio.
 XM Satellite Radio Canada was the operating name of Canadian Satellite Radio Holdings Inc., a company formed in 2002 by John Bitove in partnership with Sirius' U.S. competitor, XM Satellite Radio.

 Following the receipt of applications in 2003 and 2004, in June 2005, the CRTC issued six-year licenses to three companies to introduce subscription radio service to Canada: Sirius Canada, XM Canada, and a partnership between CHUM Limited and Astral Media.
 The CHUM/Astral partnership proposed a service fed by terrestrial transmitters instead of satellites, and never launched.
 Both Sirius Canada and XM Canada launched in late 2005.